 Measure Details How did you spend your service pupil premium allocation last academic year?
-Service pupil premium was used to subsidise individual music tuition, residential visits, day trips and visits.
+Service pupil premium was used to subsidise individual music tuition, residential visits (planned for 2020-21 which took place in 2021-22), subsidising trips and visits which were due to take place in 2020-21 which took place in 2021-22.
 What was the impact of that spending on service pupil premium eligible pupils?
 All pupils were able to access planned visits for their year groups and pupils in eligible year groups have signed up for the next residential visit.
 Pupils in the correct year groups have been able to access individual music tuition and brass ensemble lessons.